mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - [743 - Create alerts for when bugs fail to sync](https://github.com/mozilla/jira-bugzilla-integration/issues/743)

 ## Context and Problem Statement
-When bugzilla receives too many error responses from JBI, it stops triggering webhook calls for the entire project causing data to stop syncing.
-Frequently, these errors are due to a configuration error in Jira or bugzilla.
+When Bugzilla receives too many error responses from JBI, it stops triggering webhook calls for the entire project causing data to stop syncing.
+Frequently, these errors are due to a configuration error in Jira or Bugzilla.
 JBI being unable to process a payload due to errors in configuration (or incomplete configuration) in Jira or a mismatch of data for a single bug.
 These outages can last multiple days in some cases.

 We don't want the entire sync process to stop because of this.
 We have identified four options to solve this problem.